Getting started with Lightroom editing

 Did you sign up for the free light & airy preset?
 Perfect.
 Open a new tab and click on the email I just sent you.
 It will have a link to your download.
 Once you've started your download and located the free preset (in a zipped folder) on your computer, come back over!

-Install the free preset
+Install your free preset in Lightroom

 Lightroom now knows exactly where to find your new preset and it just needs to be closed and reopened to do it.
 So go ahead and quit Lightroom and open it back up again!
 When you do, you'll see your free light and airy preset waiting for you in the Develop module.